-Are you trying to eat less fat, less sodium or more vegetables?
+Are you trying to eat less added sugars, sodium and saturated fat or more vegetables and whole grain foods?
 With the right tools, you can!
 Here are ten must-have kitchen tools that make heart healthy eating easier than ever.

 3. Salad spinner and salad bag.
 Wash salad greens like romaine lettuce and spinach and then dry the leaves in a salad spinner.
 (If you have kids, they will love using the spinner!)
 To keep lettuce crisp, store the washed leaves in a salad bag or in between damp paper towels.
 Now it’s easy to eat your greens every day!

 4. Knives.
 A good set of kitchen knives is a must-have in any heart healthy kitchen.
 Use a chef’s knife to trim off any visible fat from meat and poultry and to dice vegetables.
 A paring knife is perfect for slicing apples, kiwi and oranges.

 5. Steamer.
 Steaming is one of the best ways to cook vegetables because it locks in the vitamins and nutrients.
 Plus, steaming keeps vegetables crisp and colourful.
 Try steaming broccoli, carrots or green beans and see for yourself.
 You can even use your steamer to cook fish.

 6. Small blender.
 A small blender is the perfect tool for making low fat yogurt smoothies, sauces, salsas and even puréed baby food.
 Use the blender for grinding nuts and flax seeds too.